diligencefrozen/ViralWave/README.md

+**Project Title: The Spread of Controversial Content and User Response Analysis**

+**Brief Description:**
+This study investigates how provocative and polarizing content spreads across short-form video platforms such as YouTube Shorts, Instagram Reels, and TikTok.
+By analyzing user engagement metrics and comment data, the research aims to uncover patterns in content dissemination and algorithmic amplification of controversial topics.

 **Project Overview**

 This study aims to analyze the dissemination mechanisms of provocative and polarizing content that garners significant attention within online communities.
 The research focuses on short-form video platforms such as YouTube Shorts, Instagram Reels, and TikTok, examining how these types of content influence user engagement and reactions across different platforms.